. 24/7 Space News .

 Sydney (AFP) Feb 24, 2013

-Thousands of people on Australia's east coast were cut off by floodwaters on Sunday, with the heavy rain claiming two lives as extreme thunderstorms damaged homes and brought down trees in Sydney.
+Thousands of people on Australia's east coast were cut off Sunday by floodwaters which have claimed two lives, while violent thunderstorms and a series of reported "mini-tornados" destroyed homes south of Sydney.

-State Emergency Services said the Macleay River peaked lower than had been forecast in the northern New South Wales town of Kempsey, 350 kilometres (215 miles) north of Sydney, and the town appeared to have escaped major flooding.
+The Macleay River peaked lower than had been forecast in the town of Kempsey, 350 kilometres (215 miles) north of Sydney, and the town escaped major flooding.

-The SES said it had undertaken 66 flood rescues, including from stranded cars, and Prime Minister Julia Gillard urged the public to avoid the floodwaters if possible.
+The SES said it had undertaken 70 flood rescues since the severe weather began, including from stranded cars, and Prime Minister Julia Gillard urged the public to avoid the floodwaters if possible.

 "Water is a dangerous thing.
 Deceptively dangerous.
 Even very low levels of water, if it's fast moving, can sweep people away," she said.

-A 17-year-old boy was swept into a drainpipe on Friday as he stood in waist-high water in Kew, near Port Macquarie, to collect golf balls.
+A 17-year-old boy was swept into a drainpipe on Friday as he stood in waist-high water in Kew, near Port Macquarie, while collecting golf balls.

 On Saturday the body of a man was found in his submerged car on a road about 20 kilometres northwest of Grafton, also on the New South Wales north coast.